 When Caring Ends

-When the person you care for dies, it can be really tough to know how to move forward – not only have you lost the person you loved but you have lost your way of life.
+When the person you care for dies, it can be really hard to know how to move forward – not only have you lost the person you loved but your caring role, which has been a huge part of your life.
 It is important that you look after yourself during this time and continue to access support services.

-Carers Trust also have some excellent resources that you may find helpful they can be found here.
+- Carers UK have some excellent resources that you may find helpful.

 As a former carer, you are welcome at most of our ongoing carer support groups.
 LINK